afnog/sse/virtualization/presentation.md

 `openstack` commands are authenticated by token, not Unix user id.

 So you don't need to `sudo openstack` ever.
+For example:

 	chris@controller:~$ openstack service create --name keystone --description "OpenStack Identity" identity